Agni: Rituals: Agnihotra

-Festivals: Holi and Diwali
+Festivals: Holi and Deepavali

-Two major festivals in Hinduism, namely Holi (festival of colors) and Diwali (festival of lights) incorporate Agni in their ritual grammar, as a symbol of divine energy.
-During the autumn celebrations of Diwali, traditional small fire lamps called Diya are included to mark the festivities.
+Two major festivals in Hinduism, namely Holi (festival of colors) and Deepavali (festival of lights) incorporate Agni in their ritual grammar, as a symbol of divine energy.
+During the autumn celebrations of Deepavali, traditional small fire lamps called Diya are included to mark the festivities.
 For Holi, Hindus burn bonfires as Holika, on the night before the spring festival.
-The bonfire marks god Agni, and in rural India mothers carry their babies around the fire clockwise on Holika in Agni's remembrance.
+The bonfire marks god Agni, and in the Indian subcontinent, mothers and fathers carry their babies around the fire clockwise on Holika in Agni's remembrance.

 Forms

 Agni has two forms: Jataveda and Kravyada: